A canonical Ramsey theorem for exactly $m$-coloured complete subgraphs: Proof of the main theorem

-For any finite set of colours $\mathcal{C}$, note that if we alter a $\mathbf{0}$-infinite colouring by recolouring all the edges which are coloured with a colour from $\mathcal{C}$ with the colour $\mathbf{0}$, the resulting colouring is still a $\mathbf{0}$-infinite colouring.
-This makes the statement of Theorem \ref{canresult0} more amenable to induction than that of Theorem \ref{canresult} and motivates the stronger statement of Theorem \ref{canresult0}.
+For any finite set of colours $\C{S}$, note that if we delete all the edges of an infinite graph $G$ which are coloured with a colour from $\C{S}$ by an infinite-colouring $\Delta$ of the edges of $G$, the resulting graph $H$ is infinite and the restriction of $\Delta$ to $H$ is an infinite-colouring.
+This makes the statement of Theorem~\ref{canon13-canresult0} more amenable to induction than that of Theorem~\ref{canon13-canresult} and motivates the stronger statement of Theorem~\ref{canon13-canresult0}.